-21. Child-on-Child abuse including sexualised abuse
+21. Child-on-child abuse including sexualised abuse

-Child-on-Child abuse is defined as abuse between children under 18 years of age.
+Child-on-child abuse is defined as abuse between children.

-St Teresa's Catholic Primary School has a zero-tolerance approach to abuse, including child-on-child abuse.
+St Joseph's has a zero-tolerance approach to abuse, including child-on-child abuse.

-St Teresa's Catholic Primary School will refer to the specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
+St Joseph's will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
 5.31 Peer Abuse (proceduresonline.com)

 All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
 All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-onpeer abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about child-on-child abuse.

-All staff will understand the importance of challenge inappropriate behaviour between peers and will not tolerate abuse as "banter" or "part of growing up".
+All staff will understand the importance of challenge inappropriate behaviour between peers, and will not tolerate abuse as "banter" or "part of growing up".